Sadiq Garh Palace: Architecture

 The main block presents a symmetrical white façade surmounted by a central ribbed dome flanked by four smaller cupolas.
 Inside are about 120 large rooms, each pair decorated to evoke the decorative arts of a different country for the Nawab's foreign guests.
 Teak staircases, two early hydraulic elevators and vaulted basements link the three floors to underground passages reputed to reach other royal compounds.

 Condition and conservation

 Long periods of governmental sequestration allowed extensive theft of antiques, furniture and a fleet of Rolls‑Royce automobiles that once made the palace famous.
-In 2024, sewage from a collapsed municipal drain submerged the main gate, further accelerating structural damage.
+In 2024, sewage from a collapsed municipal drain submerged the main gate.